Mbbrands/milhacks-hcd-clone/site/content/engines/67l-powerstroke-engine.md

 title: "6.7L Power Stroke Engine Specs"
 date: 2019-11-01T00:00:10.000Z
 description: "The complete Ford 6.7L Powerstroke Engine Specs and Performance Parts guide is here.
-See what we discovered about this 400hp turbocharged "scorpion"."
+See what we discovered about this 400hp turbocharged 'scorpion'."
 slug: 67l-powerstroke-engine

 ---